Broad Shoulders Responsibility To Stun South Africa

 Flintoff ended the innings in trademark style by bowling Dale Steyn with a full delivery for six.

-Broad, who picked up his 50th ODI wicket when Smith departed, received a standing ovation which was richly deserved - only once have South Africa fared worse in a One Day International, when they were bowled out for 69 against Australia in December 1993.
+Broad, who picked up his 50th ODI wicket when Smith departed, received a standing ovation which was richly deserved - only once have South Africa fared worse in a One Day International, when they were in December 1993.

 Flintoff picked up three for 29 and Harmison two for four as the new floodlights at Trent Bridge, set to make their 'international debut' weren't even switched on.